CognitiveModeling/InteractiveClimateMuseum/readme.md

 - the smaller Climate Environment to get an impression of the En-ROADS Simulator and an adapting environment (without the museum)

-  You can download it [here](https://drive.google.com/file/d/1KC_3jGAOSvUJ29uXdMq5y878eNfi8BW6/view?usp=drive_link).
+  You can find a short demo video here in the repository: *ClimateEnvironment_DemoVideo.mp4* You can download it [here](https://drive.google.com/file/d/1KC_3jGAOSvUJ29uXdMq5y878eNfi8BW6/view?usp=drive_link).

 The following installation steps are the same for both versions: